-Behind the Spin is a magazine for public relations students and young PR practitioners.
-We publish articles online throughout the year.
-We welcome English language articles and news stories about public relations or of interest to PR students and young practitioners.
-Though based in UK universities and supported by the CIPR, we aim with your help to take a global perspective.
+Behind the Spin is an online magazine for public relations students and young PR practitioners.
+We welcome articles and news stories about public relations – or of interest to PR students and young practitioners.
 Behind the Spin content is freely available on the web under a Creative Commons licence.
 We do not charge for access or pay for contributions (in the open spirit of blogs and Web 2.0 collaboration).
 Members of the editorial team also volunteer their time.
-In blog style, each article has its unique web address (permalink) meaning articles will appear in Google searches for keywords like the author’s name and we welcome comments on articles.

 Simon Wakeman MCIPR and Chartered Marketer

 Website and blog: http://www.simonwakeman.com/